Ramu (actor)

-Ramu is a Malayalam film actor.
-He has acted in more than 100 films.
-He acts mainly in villain roles.
-His son Devdas is also an actor, who is notable for appearing in the lead role in 2007 Malayalam fantasy film Athishayan.
+Bhasi Padikkal, professionally credited as Ramu, is an Indian actor who appears in Malayalam films.
+He has acted in more than 100 films, mainly portraying antagonistic roles.
+He wrote screenplay for the Malayalam film Kalikkoottukar (2019).
+His son Devdas acted in the lead role in the 2007 Malayalam fantasy film Athisayan.

-Background
+Early life

 Ramu was born as the eldest among four children to Kochunni Nair and Devakiamma at Tavanur, Edappal.
 Malayalam actor Sukumaran was his elder cousin.

+Career

+Personal life

 He married Reshmi in 1995.
 They have a daughter, Amritha and son Devadas, who was a child artist, acted in 2007 Malayalam movies Anandabhairavi and Athisayan.
 They live in Peramangalam near Thrissur.
 He had written screenplay for the movie Kalikkoottukar released in 2018.